Information on what can happen to your visa if you take a break from your studies.

 Changes due to Covid-19 (Coronavirus)

 If you are considering interruption, firstly you should speak to your tutor/academic department about the possibility of interrupting your studies and ensure the relevant paperwork is completed ahead of the deadline.
 The Immigration Advisory Service (IAS) would write to you in advance of reporting your visa to the Home Office.
-When planning to resume your studies, you will need to apply again for a new Tier 4 visa.
+When planning to resume your studies, you will need to apply again for a new Student visa.

 We will need you to confirm before reporting your break in studies to the Home Office that you have or will be able to successfully leave the UK.
 Also if you are interrupting your studies due to Covid 19, you need to let us know this since we need to include this information when we report your change of circumstances.

 If you have a Student visa, an interruption could affect your visa status in the UK.